 CHANYA LODGE

 Chanya in Kiswahili translates to “positive” and this is the overall mission of Chanya Lodge’s dedication to their clientele.
-Located on the outskirts of Moshi, Chanya lodge is perfectly located in the foothills of the stately Mount Kilimanjaro.
-Here you’ll find 32 rooms, a plethora of carpeted-grass gardens, a large swimming pool, and a restaurant offering varied cuisine options.
+On the outskirts of Moshi, Chanya lodge is perfectly located in the foothills of the impressive Mount Kilimanjaro.
+Here you’ll find 32 rooms, a plethora of gardens, a large swimming pool, and a restaurant and bar offering varied cuisine options.

 PREMIER CAMPING